 Diploma in Animal Assisted Interventions

-As a therapist I have worked in numerous settings including the NHS (Drug & Alcohol Team), Equine Assisted Therapy Practice, Private Practice, Sheltered Accommodation for Vulnerable Adults and more recently in an Alternative Education Provision working with neurodiverse young people and those who have experienced developmental trauma.
-I have a particular passion for supporting the parents and carers of children/young people who have experienced trauma and 'Trauma Informed Principles' underpin my whole practice.
+As a therapist, I have worked in numerous settings, including the NHS (Drug & Alcohol Team), Equine Assisted Therapy Practice, Private Practice, Sheltered Accommodation for Vulnerable Adults and more recently in an Alternative Education Provision working with neurodiverse young people and those who have experienced developmental trauma.
+'Trauma Informed Principles' underpin my whole practice.

 I appreciate that traditional 'talking therapy' does not work for everyone.
 With this in mind, I am also able to offer Equine Assisted Therapy, Animal Assisted Therapy and Walk and Talk Therapy.